0x1eef/ryo.rb/README.md

 The
 [`Ryo.each`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#each-class_method)
 method can iterate through the properties of a Ryo object, and its prototype(s).
-Ryo makes a concentrated effort to not mix its implementation with the objects it creates -  that's why [`Ryo.each`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#each-class_method) is not implemented directly on a Ryo object.
+Ryo is designed to not mix its implementation with the objects it creates -  that's why [`Ryo.each`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#each-class_method) is not implemented directly on a Ryo object.